Skip to Main Content

 Electronic Retrieval Information

 Provide the digital object identifier (DOI) number for articles and books that have them.
 For articles and books without DOI numbers retrieved from common academic research databases, there is no need to provide any additional electronic retrieval information (the reference list entry looks like the entry for a print copy of the source).
-For articles and books without DOI number retrieved on the open web, include the URL.
+For articles and books without DOI numbers retrieved on the open web, include the URL.

 • In almost all cases, the name of the library or institution should not be in the DOI.

-• In APA 7, active hyperlinks for DOIs and URLs should be used for documents meant for screen reading.
+Active hyperlinks for DOIs and URLs should be used for documents meant for screen reading.
 Present these hyperlinks in blue and underlined text (the default formatting in Microsoft Word), although plain black text is also acceptable.
 Be consistent in your formatting choice for DOIs and URLs throughout your reference list.